statsig-io/docs/docs/experiments-plus/monitor.md

 ### Monitoring experiment health
 To monitor the status of your experiment,
- - Navigate to **Experiments+** in the left-hand navigation panel in the Statsig console
+ - Navigate to **Experiments** in the left-hand navigation panel in the Statsig console
  - Select the experiment you want to monitor
  - **Experiment Health Checks** show alerts for problems with the experiment setup.
 Hover over the icon and click on a check for more details.